Hammerspoon/hammerspoon.github.io/getting-started.md

 The fourth item is a rect that will be given to `hs.window:moveToUnit()`.
 The `x`, `y`, `w`, and `h` values of this rect, are values between `0.0` and `1.0`, allowing you to position windows as fractions of the display, without having to be concerned about the precise resolution of the display (e.g. `hs.layout.left50` is a pre-defined rect of `{x=0, y=0, w=0.5, h=1`).

-The fifth item is a rect that will be given to `hs.window:setFrame()` and should specify the position/size values as pixel positions on the screen, but without the OS menubar and dock.
+The fifth item is a rect that will be given to `hs.window:setFrame()` and should specify the position/size values as pixel positions on the screen, but without the OS menubar and dock taken into account.

 The sixth item is similar to the fifth, except it does take the OS menubar and dock into account.
 This is shown in our example above, which will place the iTunes Mini Player window at the very bottom left of the screen, even if the dock is there.
 Note that we're using the `hs.geometry.rect()` helper function to construct the rect table.